hrshammo/CSE--478-Fall-2023/Depression Detection/README.md

 To use the Depression Detection System:

-1. **Data Collection**: Gather text data from users or relevant sources, such as social media posts or surveys.
+1. **Data Collection**: Gather data from users or relevant sources, such as social media posts or surveys.

-2. **Data Preprocessing**: Preprocess the text data to clean and format it for analysis.
+2. **Data Preprocessing**: Preprocess the data to clean and format it for analysis.

-3. **Run the System**: Execute the system, providing the preprocessed text data as input.
+3. **Run the System**: Execute the system, providing the preprocessed data as input.

 4. **Results**: The system will output results indicating the likelihood of depression.